-The Company has 2 Committees:
+The Company has 2 Committees which comprises of management staff.

 The Management Committee (MC) is the Committee set up to identify and make recommendations on strategies that will aid the long term objectives of the Company.
 Whilst the Management Underwriting and Investment Committee (MUIC) was initiated to analyze the risks the Company is underwriting at any given period.